Daniel-Hanrahan-Tools-and-Games/Superhero_Tournament_Compacted/README.md

 To get to source code after you loaded the game you press escape key.

-This is a one to one port for the most part with the exception of addon mod support.
+This is a one to one port for the most part with the exception of addon mod support and description in description mechanic goes by really fast.

 <a href="https://daniel-hanrahan-tools-and-games.github.io/Superhero_Tournament_Compacted/Superhero_Tournament_Compacted_Web/index.html">Play Game in Browser Here</a>